ramensoftware/windows-11-file-explorer-styling-guide/Themes/WindowGlass/README.md

 - This theme will only work on / can only style the WinUI parts of File Explorer.

-## Full Window Preview with 'Blur(accent blur behind)' as background.
+## Full Window Preview with 'Blur(accent blur behind)' as the background material.
 ![Full File explorer window preview](Explorer_Full.png)
 - Other background materials can be found in the 'Translucent Windows' mod, including:
   - Mica